The introductory computer exercise using Python and the SUND toolbox¶

 The optimization problem is not guaranteed to give the optimal solution, only better solutions.
 Therefore, you might need to restart the optimization a few times (perhaps with different starting guesses) to get a good solution.

-Defining the callback fuction
+Defining the callback function

 This basic callback function prints the result to the output and also saves the current best solution to a temporary file.